hokhaminh/Flask-API-USE-FAISS/readme.md

 # Flask api implement universial-sentence-encoder

--   This project has rank first in the FPT Code Arena 2022.
+-   This project has rank second in the FPT Code Arena 2022.

 ## How to use